drupol/not-a-number.io/_posts/dev/2019-04-21-php-taskman-a-friendly-tasks-runner.md

 I will soon publish another post on all the new stuff that has been made there, but for now, I will focus on a side project I've been doing.

-Started as a POC a couple of weeks ago, Taskman is tasks runner based on [Robo](https://robo.li/), extendable at will through YAML files.
+Started as a proof-of-concept a couple of weeks ago, Taskman is tasks runner based on [Robo](https://robo.li/), extendable at will through YAML files.

 It has been inspired by what's already existing so far, but not tied to Drupal or whatsoever.